 You launched bilingual two years ago.
 Today: English articles got updated 5 times each since launch; Chinese versions are mostly untouched.
-ZH pages reference outdated screenshots, missing sections that exist only in EN, broken cross-links to pages that were renamed in EN.
-Search Console throws hreflang warnings on dozens of pairs.
-The bilingual site you proudly launched is actually one site with a fading shadow.
+ZH pages reference outdated screenshots, miss sections that exist only in EN, and link to pages that were renamed on the EN side.
+The bilingual site you proudly launched is really one live site plus a fading shadow.

 Bilingual content is a commitment, not a launch event.
-Drift compounds: 6 months of one-side updates produces a year of catch-up debt.
-The fix isn’t “translate everything now” — it’s audit + decide per pair, automate sync for future updates, and accept that some articles should be marked single-language rather than maintained badly.
+Drift compounds: six months of one-side updates produces a year of catch-up debt.
+The fix is audit + decide per pair + automate sync, and accept that some articles should be marked single-language rather than maintained badly.

 Common causes